Temaran/UnrealEngineShaderPluginDemo/readme.md

 This project is a tutorial project for how to create shaders in UE4 (4.7).
 Most material effects can be created in-editor using the excellent tools that Epic has provided us with.
-There are some times though, where you simply want to use a pixel or compute shader to do some work but you don't want this work to end up in a material surface or post process material, but simply have access to it in a render target, a Cpp texture obect or a struct.
+There are some times though, where you simply want to use a pixel or compute shader to do some work but you don't want this work to end up in a material surface or post process material, but simply have access to it in a render target, a Cpp texture object or a struct.
 This is where basic HLSL shaders really shine.
 And while it is possible to use normal HLSL shaders in UE4, there doesn't seem to be any tutorials for it yet, and there are some complications that make it necessary to take a few detours before you can actually create and run your shader.
 It is worth to note that this is not a tutorial on how to program shaders in general, or how to write HLSL, but rather how to get shaders working in UE4.
 For learning how to program shaders or HLSL, I recommend other resources,